Ross’s Fujifilm Recipes

 Fujipop Trio 3

-The third and final iteration of this recipe is called Fujipop Trio III and it uses PRO Neg.
-Hi as its base film simulation.
 There were several frames I shot on the roll of Fujicolor C200 that had lots of pinks or yellows present.
-When trying to recreate these in Fuji X RAW Studio the closest I could get was by using PRO Neg.
-Hi, a less stylised and more evenly saturated simulation that is good for skin tones.
+PRO Neg.
+Hi has a less stylised and more evenly saturated simulation that is good for skin tones...

 Fujipop Trio 2